What is the easiest way to give a pill to my cat?

-Giving your cat a pill can be a challenge even for the most experienced veterinarian!
+Giving pills to cats can be a challenge, even for the most experienced veterinarian!
 The easiest way to give your cat a pill is to hide the pill in food.
 This usually works best if the pill is hidden in a small amount of wet cat food, tuna, or a soft treat that can be molded around the pill (i.e., Pill Pockets™).
-To ensure that your cat swallows the pill, it is better to place it in a small amount of food that the cat is certain to eat rather than a large portion that the cat may not complete.
-Some cats may spit out the pill, so it is important to observe your cat both during and shortly after eating a medicated bowl of food.
+To ensure that your cat swallows the pill, place it in a small amount of food that your cat is certain to eat rather than a large portion that she may not complete.
+Some cats may spit out the pill, so it is important to observe your cat both during and shortly after eating medicated food.

-- Gently grasp your cat's head from above with your other hand, by placing your thumb on one side of the upper jaw and your fingers on the other.
-Tilt the cat's head back over its shoulder so that its nose points to the ceiling.
-The jaw should drop open slightly.
+3. Gently grasp your cat's head from above with your other hand by placing your thumb on one side of the upper jaw and your fingers on the other.
+Tilt your cat's head back over her shoulder so that her nose points to the ceiling.
+Her jaw should drop open slightly.
 With your pilling hand, use your little finger and ring finger to open your cat's mouth further by gently putting pressure on the lower lip and front teeth.

-- Quickly place the pill as far back over the tongue as possible.
+4. Quickly place the pill as far back over the tongue as possible.
 Try to place it on the back one-third of the tongue to stimulate an automatic swallowing reflex, then close your cat's mouth and hold it closed while you return her head to a normal position.